+Sean Gingras, Director of Finance for Centerstone Florida.
 After college, Gingras began as an Audit Intern for a Big Five accounting firm and within three years became an Audit Supervisor at a local firm.
 In 2007 he became a Certified Public Accountant (CPA).
 Gingras joined Centerstone as the Director of Finance in early 2010.

-Gingras is a current member of the American Institute of CPAs, Florida Institute of CPAs, the Government Finance Officers Association, the Florida Government Finance Officers Association, Healthcare Financial Management Association, and the Manatee Young Professionals.
+Gingras is a current member of the American Institute of CPAs, Florida Institute of CPAs, the Government Finance Officers Association, the Florida Government Finance Officers Association, Healthcare Financial Management Association and the Manatee Young Professionals.
 He is also a current Finance Committee member for the Humane Society of Manatee County, Finance Committee member for the Central Florida Behavioral Health Network and a Board member of the Pinnacle Plaza Condo Association.

 He studied accounting at both the University of Florida, where he received a Bachelor’s Degree in Accounting and at the University of Central Florida, where he received his Master’s Degree in Accounting.

-Ranjan Halder is the Medical Director for Centerstone of Florida.
+Ranjan Halder is the Medical Director for Centerstone Florida.
 He attended Spartan Health Sciences University and completed his residency at East Tennessee State University (Chief Resident).

 Halder holds a fellowship with Palmetto Health/University of South Carolina School of Medicine and his academic appointments include Adjunct Clinical Assistant Professor, Lake Erie College of Osteopathic Medicine.
-Halder is a member of theAmerican Academy of Child and Adolescent Psychiatry, and the American Society of Addiction Medicine.
+Halder is a member of the American Academy of Child and Adolescent Psychiatry, and the American Society of Addiction Medicine.

 He graduated with a Bachelor’s degree in Business Administration and a Master’s degree in Elementary Education from Temple University in Philadelphia.

-Charles has been working for Centerstone since 2008, managing multiple programs including the Walk in Center, Homeless Outreach, Family Safety Intervention Program, Children’s Substance Abuse Prevention and Intervention Teams, Community Paramedicine Program and the Employee Assistance Program (EAP).
+Whitfield has been working for Centerstone since 2008, managing multiple programs including the Walk in Center, Homeless Outreach, Family Safety Intervention Program, Children’s Substance Abuse Prevention and Intervention Teams, Community Paramedicine Program and the Employee Assistance Program (EAP).